2026 Education Policy

 The use of AI tools in academic work must adhere to the following guidelines:

-AI tools may be used for research and learning purposes but must be properly
+AI tools may be used for research and learning purposes but must be properly cited.

 Submitting AI-generated content as one’s own work without acknowledgment is